Stacktical/stacktical.github.io/_posts/2021-11-07-stacktical-dsla-protocol-dubai-defi-hackathon-blockchain-cryptocurrency-fintech-legaltech-insurtech-itsm-slm-sla-defi-nft.md

 | Impermanent Loss SLA | Hedge against negative market making returns |
 | Peg SLA | Hedge against stablecoin and synthetic assets losing their peg |

-The prize giveaway ceremony on November 27, 2021 will be streamed live from Mimo's office in Dubai. 🏆
+e.g. Build a **$PAR Peg SLA**, to hedge against $PAR losing its peg against EUR.

-### How to Enter
+**💡 Of course, you are welcome to combine any number of sponsor platform in your developments.
+The winners and prizes will be announced live from Mimo's offices in Dubai on November 27, 2021!**

-Competitors can submit their github repos starting now to [projects@dubaidefi.io](mailto:projects@dubaidefi.io).
+## 📔 DSLA Protocol Developer Guide

-## Stay Tuned!
+We will publish a lot more comprehensive instructions about getting involved with #DubaiDeFi soon, but our [Developer Guide](https://readme.stacktical.com/developer-guide/developer-toolkit-1/quick-start) is definitely a good place to get started.

-We'll be dropping more details and announcements related to the [**Dubai DeFi Hackathon**](https://dubaidefi.io) soon.
+## 🎧 Stay tuned for more announcements

-In the meantime, make sure to follow [@stacktical](https://twitter.com/Stacktical) on Twitter and feel free to drop in our [telegram](https://t.me/stacktical) to chat more.
+Make sure to follow [@stacktical](https://twitter.com/Stacktical) on Twitter for official announcements, and join our shiny new [Discord server](https://discord.gg/bknuhcXV) for technical talks.

 ---